cabouman/svmbir/docs/source/pypi.rst

 Delocate wheel files
 --------------------

-``delocate-wheel`` will generate a fixed wheel with dylib files inside the fixed_wheels folder.
+``delocate-wheel`` will generate a fixed wheel with dylib files from an existing wheel.
 Below commands generate a fixed wheel, move it to the original wheel location, and clean temporary files.

     | ``cd dist``